Skip to main content

 Meanwhile...

 Away from this tense atmosphere in the Andarmahal of the Palace sat a princess.
-Her wedding was being planned and her maids and friends all were busy planning the decorations. they giggled in excitement talking about how she is the luckiest girl in the world to marry the bravest of warriors in the land, the son of Arjun
+Her wedding was being planned, and her maids and friends were all busy planning the decorations.
+They giggled in excitement, talking about how she is the luckiest girl in the world to marry the bravest of warriors in the land, the son of Arjun

 "Ekanth!" (solitude)

-As everyone walked out she stared at her mother waiting for her to speak.
+As everyone walked out, she stared at her mother, waiting for her to speak.

 " A message has arrived at the King's Court from Dwarka."